A Comprehensive Guide To How Hot-Melt Adhesives Work

 Hot-melt adhesives are 100% thermoplastic polymer adhesives that are solid at room temperature.
 When heated above their softening point—a relatively low temperature compared to many packaging components—hot-melt adhesives liquefy, allowing for their application to several packaging and other applications.
 It is in this liquid state that the hot-melt adhesive activates, allowing the surfaces in question to bind together.

-Hot-melt adhesives can exist in many forms in their solid-state, including pellets, beads, chips, blocks, pillows, and glue sticks.
+They can exist in many forms in their solid-state, including pellets, beads, chips, blocks, pillows, and glue sticks.
 After heating, depending on the application, the hot melt can be sprayed, extruded from a nozzle, or rolled onto surfaces.
-However, no matter the solid-state or method of application, hot-melt adhesives are generally made the same way.
+However, no matter the solid-state or method of application, these adhesives are generally made the same way.

 How Are Hot-Melt Adhesives Made?